 This page provides checklists for specification developers, editors and reviewers who want to take account of internationalization issues while developing their spec.
 Where a checklist item is followed by a link, click on that for more information.
 The page also lists links to useful resources on the W3C Internationalization Activity site and elsewhere that may help.

-This is just one of several techniques indexes, each of which focus on a particular type of user.
+This page is generated from the document Internationalization Best Practices for Spec Developers.
+It is just one of several techniques indexes, each of which focus on a particular type of user.